bentonwong/bentonwong.github.io/_posts/2017-05-09-simple_deviseless_authentication_with_google_oauth_login_option.markdown

 1. [https://richonrails.com/articles/google-authentication-in-ruby-on-rails/](https://richonrails.com/articles/google-authentication-in-ruby-on-rails/)
 2. [http://www.jessespevack.com/blog/2016/10/16/how-to-test-drive-omniauth-google-oauth2-for-your-rails-app](https://richonrails.com/articles/google-authentication-in-ruby-on-rails/)

 However, such guides do not go into detail on integrating OAuth alongside a typical login/signup authentication system.

-# The Process

 I developed this general process below to handle login/sign ups through either channels:

 1) Determine if a provider (in this case, Google) is given in the params (e.g. !params[:provider].nil?) passed in by the new session request.
 I noticed that OAuth generates params with provider, while the normal login/signup does not.
 Therefore, the process checks for this first: